• Skip to primary navigation

 Best Side Dishes to Pair with Tomato-Cucumber-Onion Salad

-This salad complements light and fresh sides, enhancing meals with crisp, clean flavors.
+This salad complements light and fresh sides, improving meals with crisp, clean flavors (commonly served alongside Mediterranean mains).
 It pairs well with many proteins and grain dishes.

-• Grilled Chicken Breasts – The salad’s acidity and crunch contrast smoky chicken.
+• Grilled Chicken Breasts - The salad's acidity and crunch contrast smoky chicken, best when grilled at medium-high heat (about 400°F) for even cooking.

 • Roasted Fish - Lightly seasoned white fish benefits from the salad's refreshing bite.